-Volunteer tourism, or “voluntourism,” is one of the fastest growing trends in travel today.
+Volunteer tourism, or “voluntourism” is one of the fastest growing trends in travel today.

-It was an add in the San Pedro Sun newspaper 8 years ago that inspired me to get tacoboy and I into the volunteer world.
+It was an add in the San Pedro Sun newspaper 8 years ago that inspired me to get tacogirl and I am into the volunteer world.
 Little did I know at the time, my education at Holy Cross School was going to be a huge help when the Belize Red Cross found me through my blog and asked for help on re-activating the San Pedro Branch and fundraising.
 Not an easy task but well worth it and very rewarding.

 I would encourage every one to volunteer travel, it can be as simple as bring down school supplies or donating time towards a community project.

 The San Pedro Branch of the Belize Red Cross (BRCSP) was re-activated in March 2013.
-Since then the branch has worked hard to build the first aid program, with the help of many local businesses sending staff to monthly First Aid trainings.
+Since then the branch has worked hard to build the first aid program with the help of many local businesses sending staff to monthly First Aid trainings.
 They also do quarterly blood drives.
 Please consider frequenting businesses that support the Belize Red Cross and helping make the country a safer place.
 If you would like to support the San Pedro Branch of the Belize Red Cross please consider joining as a volunteer or a member.